AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 ### Computational resources

-Currently, the `cnv-annotation.sh` can only be run using 1 CPU if running locally.
+Currently, the `cnv-annotation.sh` can only be run using 1 CPU if running locally on a Mac.
 Use `threads=1` when running the workflow to specify this.

 To increase the speed of the workflow, we recommend running on a computer with at least 12 CPUs.